spencerhiscox/CA-VII-Structures-Data-Visualization-C-/README.md

+Copyright© Spencer Hiscox, 2023<br />
-©Spencer Hiscox, 2023.
-All rights reserved.
+All rights reserved

 Disclaimer:
 	This work is published online with permission of the faculties to which the work pertains at the relevant university.